 27. Various pathways that are associated with extended healthspan and lifespan are based on being better able to cope with the effects of too much protein.
 For example, increased autophagy (the process that breaks down cellular proteins) increases lifespan (R).

-29. Branched chain amino acids (also popular athletes and bodybuilders) accelerate aging (R), for example by stimulating mTOR and inhibiting autophagy.
+29. Branched chain amino acids (also popular among athletes and bodybuilders) accelerate aging (R), for example by stimulating mTOR and inhibiting autophagy.
 Putting animals on a life-long diet devoid of branched-chain amino acids can lead to longer lifespans (R).

-Meat, testosterone and aging
+Meat, Testosterone, and Aging

-30. High-animal proteins lead to more testosterone in males.
+30. High-animal-protein diets lead to more testosterone in males.
 Male sex hormones accelerate aging (R,R).
-This makes sense in the light of aging theories like the disposable soma theory of aging (Professor Kirkwood) and theory of antagonistic pleiotropy, in which sex and more strength during youth (early reproductive age) are tradeoffs that can accelerate aging in the long term (post-youth).
+This makes sense in light of aging theories like the disposable soma theory of aging (Professor Kirkwood) and theory of antagonistic pleiotropy, in which sex and more strength during youth (early reproductive age) are tradeoffs that can accelerate aging in the long term (post-youth).
 If animals get extra testosterone, they age and die faster (R).
 People who are castrated (their testes have been removed so they don’t make sex hormones like testosterone) live on average 14 to 19 years longer (R,R,R,R).
 Castrating animals also extends their lifespan (R,R,R).
 Giving female hormones to male animals can extend lifespan (R).

 34. A decreased consumption of branched amino acids can improve metabolic health (R).